JacksonTai/JacksonTai/README.md

 I love to explore new technologies and leverage them to solve real-life problems. ✨

-I'm currently into Java Development and working on my Data Structures and Algorithms skills.
+I'm currently into MERN stack Development and working on my Data Structures and Algorithms skills.

 ## Tech Stack 📚